 Lower business taxation rates, removing the attraction of tax havens.

-The result will be to democratize economic power and make possible a people-first economy that actually works for the common good, not by tearing down the key institutions of Western civilization and their underpinning structures values and beliefs but by building on their firm foundation and by unleashing the efficiency of the capitalist model through free trade for the benefit of all.
+The result will be to democratize economic power and make possible a people-first economy that actually works for the common good, not by tearing down the key institutions of Western civilization and their underpinning structures, values and beliefs but by building on their firm foundation to unleash the efficiency of the capitalist model through free trade for the benefit of all.

-This development needs to be the centre-piece of the grand narrative because ultimately it is all about power, economic power to be more specific, and a good place to start is to blow away the smoke of confusion that often surrounds the role of power in society.
-It is not something that is bad or grubby or to be avoided.
+This development needs to be the centre-piece of the grand narrative because ultimately it is all about power, economic power to be more specific.
+A good place to start is to blow away the smoke of confusion that often surrounds the role of power in society.
+Power not something that is bad or grubby or to be avoided.
 Rather than being the root of all evil, economic power is the root of all human progress because it is both the expression and the physical manifestation of cooperative effort in the real world.